AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 ## Evaluation ##
 Get the prototypes evaluated quickly by someone in your family or circle.

-Good and benefical some features are very unknown sone gui issues but overall intresting app specially for new genration  and urdu speaking option was very unique you say anything it in everyday language
+Good and benefical some features are very unknown some GUI issues but overall intresting app specially for new genration and urdu speaking option is very unique you say anything in it everyday language